ZappedC64/antisalt/README.md

 # antisalt
-Ansible roles to stop Salt trojan processes and uninstall the Salt minion on SuSE, Red Hat, and CentOS
+Ansible roles to stop Salt trojan processes and uninstall the Salt minion on SuSE, Red Hat, and CentOS.

 </br>
 Command line to use:</br>